About Homomentum:

-Welcome to Metopia, an uber-capitalist post-Earth dystopia, where our young protagonist Eli is at the verge of adulthood, struggling to fit into a gender-binary world.
+Welcome to Metopia, an uber-capitalist post-Earth dystopia, where our young protagonist Eli is at the verge of adulthood, a closeted queer artist struggling to fit into a heteronormative, anti-art world.
 Enter the Homomentum players, a band of inter-galactic performers, who crash-land on Metopia and catalyze Eli to step outside their privileged life, embrace their queer artist identity, and discover the hidden truths about Metopia.

-Homomentum started as a monthly queer cabaret series that showcased dance, burlesque, music, drag & performance-art, with tons of glitter and ridiculousness at every turn (2009-2012).
+Homomentum started as a monthly queer cabaret series that showcased dance, burlesque, music, drag & performance-art, with tons of glitter and ridiculousness at every turn, and began at the E-Room and then ran for 2 more years at the Fez Ballroom, 2009-2012.

 The themes and grassroots art of the Homomentum Cabaret served as creative fuel and inspiration for Homomentum the Musical.
-It was also a queer incubator for work that would later become part of Homomentum the musical, including Heal the Greed (video below).
+It was also a queer incubator for work that would later become part of Homomentum the musical, including Heal the Greed, written by Max and performed by Glitterfruit, Max's collaboration with Riley La Roux (video below).

-In July 2012, after creating the basic music and theatrical structure for the piece, Max assembled a small cast and performed a sneak-peak medley at the Portland Center Stage JAW New-Work Festival (video below).
+In July 2012, after creating the basic music and theatrical structure for the piece, Max assembled a small cast, collaborated with Musical Director Leander Star and performed a sneak-peak medley at the Portland Center Stage JAW New-Work Festival (video below).

 The full Homomentum script and 21-song soundtrack was performed by a cast of 16 queer, trans and ally pdx artists at CoHo Theater Nov 2013, for a 3-show sold-out run, that was partially supported by a RACC Project Grant.
 After that, the cast recorded the soundtrack album, which debuted at The Alberta Rose Theater in May, 2014 (photo below).